-In this work, we develop an SVD-enhanced, Bayesian-optimized, and NN-based surrogate method to improve the computational efficiency of large-scale surrogate modeling, so as to advance model-data integration studies in Earth system model simulations.
-Our method is data efficient in the fact that only 20 model simulations are needed to build an accurate surrogate system.
+In this work, we develop an SVD-enhanced, Bayesianoptimized, and NN-based surrogate method to improve the computational efficiency of large-scale surrogate modeling to advance model-data integration studies in Earth system model simulations.
+Our method is data-efficient in that only 20 model simulations are needed to build an accurate surrogate system.
 This is a promising result because large Earth system model ensembles are always computationally infeasible, and 20 is a reasonable and affordable number of simulations to consider.
-In addition, our method is general purpose and can be efficiently applied to a wide range of Earth system problems with different spatial scales (local, regional, or global) at different simulation periods.
-It is super effective for smooth problems and scaled well for highly nonlinear and discontinuous problems.
+In addition, our method is general purpose and can be efficiently applied to a wide range of Earth system problems with different spatial scales (local, regional, or global) for different simulation periods.
+It is supereffective for smooth problems and scaled well for highly nonlinear and discontinuous problems.

 We apply our surrogate method to a regional ecosystem model.
-The results indicate that using only 20 model runs, we can build an accurate surrogate system of 42660 spatially- and temporally-varied GPPs with the R^2 score of 0.93 and MSE of 0.02.
-For locations with robust vegetation growth across the ensemble, our method can almost perfectly predict the model simulations with the R^2 score of 0.96.
-For locations with low vegetation growth for some parameter samples and large variation in atmospheric drivers that cause discontinuous response surfaces, using physics-informed domain decomposition or the increase of training samples, our method can produce accurate predictions with the R^2 score of 0.97 and 0.96, respectively.
-This application demonstrates our method's capability in accurately reproducing expensive model simulations based on a few parallel model runs.
+The results indicate that using only 20 model runs, we can build an accurate surrogate system of 42 660 spatially and temporally varied GPPs with the $R^2$ score of 0.93 and MSE of 0.02.
+For locations with robust vegetation growth across the ensemble, our method can almost perfectly predict the model simulations with the $R^2$ score of 0.96.
+For locations with low vegetation growth for some parameter samples and large variation in atmospheric drivers that cause discontinuous response surfaces, using physics-informed domain decomposition or an increase in the number training samples, our method can produce accurate predictions with the $R^2$ scores of 0.97 and 0.96, respectively.
+This application demonstrates our method's capability to accurately reproduce expensive model simulations based on a few parallel model runs.